jewettaij/visfd/doc/doc_pval_mrc.md

    ```
    These files are typically generated using "*filter_mrc -blob ...*".
    (See the docs for "[filter_mrc](./doc_filter_mrc.md)" for details.
+   *Note:* These coordinates are in physical units by default.
-   Note: If you use the "*-w 1*" argument, then these numbers will
+   If you use the "*-w 1*" argument, these numbers will be in units of voxels
-   be positive integers.
-See below.)
+   and will be positive integers.)
 * an **image file** (containing the image from which the objects were detected,
    specified using the "*-in*" argument)
 * a **resolution, δ**.